jimc404/auth-script/README.md

 # auth-script
 Use it to authenticate for internet access on IITG network.
 Useful for systems with only SSH access (SSH tunnels are blocked on institute network)

+### Note:
+The script can reconnect automatically but it may take time.

+On a normal disconnect (power cut or system put on sleep) it can take upto 3 minutes.
+In other cases it may take more time, manually disconnecting and reconnecting is advised in such cases.

 ## Instructions (For linux based systems)
 * Download ```script.sh```
 * Open the file and replace ```uname``` and ```passwd``` in the file with your username and password